Social Media and Landscape Photography: Pros & Cons

 Let me first say that this article is not a ‘how to’ take advantage of social media for your photography.
 Instead, it’s more of a personal perspective on it from a nature and landscape photographer.
-Of course, this can be a touchy subject, but this article mostly dives into my own personal experience with being a photographer and some of the pros and cons I have seen while using social media over the last few years.
+Of course, this can be a touchy subject.
+But this article mostly dives into my own personal experience with being a photographer.
+It discusses some of the pros and cons I have seen while using social media over the last few years.

 I’d like to discuss the cons first because, let’s face it, many of us find social media quite frustrating to the point we don’t want it to exist at all.
 In fact, you can probably create parts 2 to infinity of this article based on the dislike and pure anger social media can bring us… but let’s save that for later.